 - d.
-The overriding concern for COs, supervisory personnel, and HCPs who are responsible for pregnant Sailors is to provide for the health and safety of the Sailor and their unborn child while maintaining optimum job and career performance.
-Pregnant Sailors will not be mandated to participate in command/unit PT or FEP.
-If a Sailor chooses to delay pregnancy notification, the Sailor can participate in command/unit PT at their own risk, or the Sailor can obtain a light duty chit from their HCP to exclude them from command/unit PT or FEP.
-It is the HCP's responsibility, not the CFL, to provide exercise guidance.
-CFLs should ensure pregnant/postpartum Sailors are aware of the official Navy Pregnancy and Postpartum Physical Training and Nutrition Guidebook to enable a discussion with their HCP.
-This resource includes information on pregnancy/postpartum nutrition and a safe physical training program complete with recommended and contraindicated exercises during pregnancy/postpartum period.
-Additional information for pregnant/postpartum Sailors can be located at: https://www.med.navy.mil/Navy-and-Marine-Corps-Force-Health-Protection-Command/Womens-Health/ - e.
-Pregnant Sailors are encouraged to maintain a regular fitness routine during their pregnancy and are required to gradually resume an exercise program under the guidance of their HCP and the Navy Pregnancy and Postpartum Physical Training and Nutrition Guidebook during the postpartum period. - 3.
-Postpartum PFA Schedule.
-Postpartum Sailors are exempt from participating in an official PFA for 12-months following a birth event.
+Sailors are encouraged to maintain a regular fitness routine during their pregnancy and are required to gradually resume an exercise program under the guidance of their HCP and the Navy Pregnancy and Postpartum Physical Training and Nutrition Guidebook during the postpartum period. - 3.
+PFA Participation.
+Postpartum Sailors are exempt from participating in an official PFA for 12-months following a QBE.
 At the conclusion of their 12-month postpartum period, Sailors are required to participate in the NEXT official PFA cycle.
-If the postpartum period expires during the official PFA cycle, the postpartum Sailor is not required to participate in the PFA until the next official PFA cycle.
-However, if a Sailor's postpartum period expires during the PFA cycle and they would like to participate in the official PFA, they are authorized to do so if medically cleared by their HCP. - a.
-Example-1: A Sailor has a QBE in January of 2023.
-The Calendar Year 2024 Navy PFA cycle is February 1 to November 30.
-This Sailor must participate in the Calendar Year 2024 PFA cycle. - b.
-Example-2: A Sailor has a QBE in April of 2023.
-The Calendar Year 2024 Navy PFA cycle is February 1 to November 30.
-This Sailor is not required to participate in the PFA until the next Navy PFA cycle following the Calendar Year 2024 cycle.
+If the postpartum period expires during the official PFA cycle, the postpartum Sailor is not required to participate in the PFA until the next official PFA cycle; however, if they would like to participate, they are authorized to do so if medically cleared by their HCP on the NAVMED 6110/4. - a.
+Example-1: A Sailor has a QBE in January of 2024.
+The Calendar Year 2025 Navy PFA cycle is February 1 to November 30.
+This Sailor must participate in the Calendar Year 2025 PFA cycle once medically cleared by their HCP. - b.
+Example-2: A Sailor has a QBE in April of 2024.
+The Calendar Year 2025 Navy PFA cycle is February 1 to November 30.
+This Sailor is not required to participate in the PFA until the next Navy PFA cycle following the Calendar Year 2025 cycle.